Madho Patti

 Madho Patti (Hindi: माधो पट्टी) is a rural village in Jaunpur Block of Jaunpur district in Uttar Pradesh.
+People of Kshatriya, Yadav, Maurya, Khatik, Kumhar, Nat, Kayastha etc castes live in Gaddipur Madhopatti village with a population of four thousand.
+Majorly dominated by Rajput community.
 This village is situated around 7 km from Jaunpur city.
 It is said that village is making a significant contribution to the country.
-The hamlet has given India 47 IAS and state PCS officers.
-In 1952, Indu Prakash Singh became the IFS officer followed by Vinay Kumar Singh (IAS) in 1955, who later went on to become the Chief Secretary of Bihar.
+The hamlet has given India 47 Indian Administrative Service and state PCS officers.
+It all began in 1914, when Mohammad Mustafa Hussain cleared the civil services under British rule, becoming the village's first officer.
+In 1952, Indu Prakash Singh became the IFS officer followed by Vinay Kumar Singh (IAS) in 1955, who later went on to become the chief secretary of Bihar.